 FDLE's six crime laboratories have been accredited since 1990.
 The labs provide scientific analysis of evidence as requested by local, state and federal criminal justice agencies with jurisdiction in the state.
-FDLE offers forensic services and expert witness testimony in Biology/DNA, Chemistry, Digital Evidence, Crime Scene, Firearms, Latent Prints, Impression Evidence, Questioned Documents, Trace Evidence and Toxicology.
+FDLE offers forensic services and expert witness testimony in Biology/DNA, Seized Drugs, Digital Evidence, Crime Scene, Firearms, Friction Ridge, Footwear & Tire, Document Examination, Trace Materials and Toxicology.
 FDLE also houses Florida's DNA Database, the second largest in the country.
 Timeliness in the delivery of all forensic services is critical to law enforcement agencies and prosecutors and to the resolution and successful prosecution of criminal cases.
 The department regularly monitors and tracks crime laboratory system productivity, streamlines appropriate methodologies, acquires technology and requests human resources to speed analysis and improve capacities throughout the lab system.
 FDLE laboratory performance standards help ensure contributors are receiving efficient and effective service.

 Florida's large population and the resulting number of crimes results in a heavy demand for forensic services.
-In FY 19-20, FDLE's crime laboratories received over 57,000 cases, which resulted in 76,000 service requests from law enforcement contributors.
-Despite this submission volume, the average turnaround time for all laboratory disciplines in FY 19-20 decreased by 11 percent due to system improvements, increased productivity and court closures due to COVID-19.
-Four of the busiest crime laboratory disciplines (chemistry, firearms, latent prints and biology) represent 90 percent of the total forensic workload.
-Increased turnaround times in some disciplines are expected due to a lack of funds to fill vacant positions, the introduction of additional testing requirements for substances like industrial hemp and the return of normal court operations.
+In FY 20-21, despite COVID-19, FDLE's crime laboratories received a 13 percent increase in incoming requests equivalent to over 59,000 total cases, which resulted in over 82,000 service requests from law enforcement contributors.
+The average turnaround time for all laboratory disciplines in FY 20-21 increased by seven percent over the last two years due to salary and budget restrictions, increased submissions and COVID-19 absences.
+Three of the busiest crime laboratory disciplines (seized drugs, firearms, and toxicology) represent 70 percent of the total forensic workload.
+As anticipated, increased turnaround times in these disciplines occurred in FY 20-21 due to a 15-20 percent loss of effective personnel in Seized Drugs and Toxicology as well as increases in service requests of 25 percent in Firearms and 29 percent in Toxicology.

-In FY 19-20, FDLE was faced with the challenge of assisting law enforcement in determining if cannabis plant material was illegal cannabis or legally grown hemp.
+FDLE was faced with the challenge of assisting law enforcement in determining if cannabis plant material was illegal cannabis or legally grown hemp in FY 19-20.
 The laboratory system validated and implemented a DEA testing procedure to determine if THC levels are greater than one percent, which is above the legal limit allowed for hemp.
-The testing procedure is operational in both the Jacksonville and Pensacola Regional Operations Centers and the remaining three laboratories will be operational with this testing by the end of 2020.
+In FY 20-21, the testing procedure for plant material is operational in all five Seized Drugs laboratories and FDLE is the only laboratory system statewide to validate and implement an additional method to this procedure for testing liquids, extracts and resins.
+Although Seized Drugs incoming cases remained steady during COVID-19, staff shortfalls were so significant that the average turnaround time increased from a record low of 22 to 32 days.